Stabilizing randomized GMRES through flexible GMRES: FGMRES and FFOM

-see \eqref{eq:ffomres}.
-Therefore, as long as the flexible FOM and flexible GMRES approximants at iteration $m-1$ (that is, $x_{m-1}$ and $\widetilde x_{m-1}$) have similar residual norms, we can say that the FGMRES residual at iteration $m$ is reduced approximately by the factor $\| \widehat r_m \|$, i.e., the residual of the preconditioner.
+(This bound is also essentially contained in the proof of~\cite[Lem.~3]{vuik1995new}.)
+Therefore, as long as the flexible FOM and flexible GMRES approximants at iteration $m-1$ (that is, $x_{m-1}$ and $\widetilde x_{m-1}$) have similar residual norms, we can say that the FGMRES residual at iteration $m$ is reduced approximately by the factor $\| \widehat r_m \|$, i.e., the residual achieved by the preconditioner.

 Figure~\ref{fig:fgmres_bnd} demonstrates the FGMRES residual bound \eqref{eq:fgmres_bnd} for an artificial example.
 Here, the matrix $A$ of size $n=1,000$ has been generated in MATLAB via \texttt{A = randn(n)+30*eye(n)} and \texttt{b = randn(n,1)}.
 The inner solver $M_j$ corresponds to performing 100 GMRES iterations.
 This is comparable in arithmetic cost to performing restarted GMRES with a restart length of 100.
 However, as can be seen in Figure~\ref{fig:fgmres_bnd}, restarted GMRES stagnates and fails to converge for this problem.
 Both FGMRES and FFOM, on the other hand, converge steadily and the FGMRES residual is closely tracked by our residual upper bound.